swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 an exception is thrown through an `async` Swift function, it typically causes the process to terminate abnormally, preventing other tests from running.

-The testing library does not use exceptions to stop test functions.
+The testing library doesn't use exceptions to stop test functions.
 Instead, use the ``require(_:_:sourceLocation:)-5l63q`` macro, which throws a Swift error on
 failure: